Choosing the Right College For You

 Consider applying early decision or early action to your top choice college(s) to increase your odds of gaining acceptance.
 You’ll know by mid-December if you aren’t accepted to these schools, allowing you to send additional applications out in January.

-Talk to Alum
+Talk to Alumni

 As you finalize your school list, ask your advisor if they know of any alum from the colleges you are applying to.
 They may be able to connect you with an alum who you could interview by phone or in-person to learn more about the college.